Two BRS MLAs, Ex-MLA meet AP CM Naidu amid speculations of joining TDP

-Hyderabad: In a setback to the BRS, former MLA Teegala Krishna Reddy on Monday announced that he would join TDP soon and strive to bring back the party’s past glory by reviving it.
+Hyderabad: Former MLA Teegala Krishna Reddy on Monday announced that he would join TDP soon and strive to bring back the party’s past glory by reviving it.

 Expressing satisfaction after meeting Andhra Pradesh Chief Minister N Chandrababu Naidu here, he said Hyderabad witnessed massive development under the tenure of Naidu when he was the Chief Minister of united Andhra Pradesh.